TIGRLab/datman/docs/datman_conf.rst

 .. code-block:: yaml

   IdMap:
-    # Any of the below sections can be omitted if the field doesnt change
+    # Any of the below sections can be omitted if the field doesn't change
-    # between conventions.
+    # between naming conventions.
-    # Left side (keys) are KCNI convention, right side (values) Datman convention.
+    # Left side (keys) are KCNI convention, right side (values) are Datman convention.
     #
     # KCNI ID                               Datman ID
     # STU01_UTO_10001_01_SE01_MR  becomes   STUDY1_UT2_ABC0001_01_01